 Time to create some lion drawings to honor the king of the jungle!
 This ferocious animal is fortunately not as dangerous when converted into a cute cartoon character.
 Using a few round shapes is all it takes to create a lovable version of this animal.

 Of course since this tutorial is all about vector drawing, we also need to create stunning shadows and reflection using a few basic tricks that are quite easy to achieved.
+You can start with the basic video version below and then proceed with the written version of this tutorial.

 Start this drawing lesson by sketching the cartoon character.
 As you ca see, the illustration is quite simple and not too much details are shown.
 Convert your illustration into a digital file and open your vector software.